JuliaLang/www.julialang.org/jsoc/gsoc/medpipe3d.md

 This set of changes although time-consuming to implement should not pose a significant issue to anybody with experience with the Julia programming language.
 However, implementing those will be a huge step in making Julia language a good alternative to Python in developing end-to-end medical imaging segmentation algorithms.

 - **Success criteria and time needed:** How the success of functionality described above is defined and the approximate time required for each.
-For each point mentor will also supply the person responsible for implementation with examples of required functionalities in Python or will point to the Julia libraries already implementing it (that just need to be integrated).

 1) Given the configuration struct supplied by the user the supplied augmentations will be executed with some defined probability after loading the image: Brightness transform, Contrast augmentation transform, Gamma Transform, Gaussian noise transform, Rician noise transform, Mirror transform, Scale transform, Gaussian blur transform, Simulate low-resolution transform, Elastic deformation transform -100h.
 2) Enable some transformation to be executed on the model input, then inverse this transform on the model output; execute model inference n times when n is supplied by the user and return mean and standard deviation of segmentation masks produced by the model as the output -60h.
 3) given the size of the 3D patch by the user algorithm after data loading will crop or pad the supplied image to meet the set size criterion.
 The part of the image where the label is present should be selected more frequently than the areas without during cropping, the probability that the area with some label indicated on segmentation mas will be chosen will equal p (0-1) where p is supplied by the user -40h.